ArtoriasphereOrg/Gupiton-plain-free-web-hosting/README.md

 Once logged in, you can upload your files to the server:
 - You can upload:
   - **HTML files**: To display your website.
-  - **.gup files**: These may include security configurations like passwords, IP bans, and callback files.
+  - **.gup files**: These may include security configurations like passwords, and callback files.
 - The **password** in the `.gup` file is used to prevent unknown users from accessing your website.
 This password is not meant for encrypting the entire website but rather to add a layer of security by restricting access to unauthorized users.
 - Use the upload interface to select and upload your desired files.